furkanonal06/falcon9/README.md

 <br/>

 This web-app is an end-to-end project focused on analyzing SpaceX Falcon 9 rocket launches and landings.
 The project explores key factors affecting mission success, employs machine learning models for predictions, and integrates findings into an interactive dashboard built with Dash Plotly.
-It also includes a notebook to explain processes like data gathering, web scrapping, explaratory analyses and builing predictive model for key engineering for missing `GridFins` and `Legs` features in addition to project's landing success predictive model.
+It also includes a notebook to explain processes like data gathering, web scrapping, explaratory analyses and building a predictive model for missing `GridFins` and `Legs` features in addition to the project's landing success predictive model.

 ---